What is urticaria?

 Urticaria is a red, raised, very itchy rash that can appear anywhere on the skin, including the face.
 It can be localised to one part of the body or spread across wider areas.
 Urticaria is more commonly known as hives , nettle rash, weals or welts.

-It’s a common allergic reaction to a range of allergens, and is thought to affect around one in five people at some point in their lives, including adults and children.
+It’s a common allergic reaction to a range of allergens, and is thought to effect around one in five people at some point in their lives, including adults and children.

 It usually settles on its own in a few days, and often isn’t anything to worry about – even if the itch is irritating!